SlimeVR/SlimeVR-Docs-Site/src/glossary.md

 ## Mounting Calibration

-A "mounting calibration" is part of the [Session Calibration](#session-calibration) that allows the server to automatically measure the mounting orientation of trackers.
+Mounting Reset (or Mounting Calibration) is part of the [Session Calibration](#session-calibration) that allows the server to automatically measure the mounting orientation of trackers.
 This is usually the second calibration used when starting a session with SlimeVR if the user chooses to use automatic mounting.
 When mounting calibration is used, the results of the calibration will override any manually set [Mounting Orientation](#mounting-orientation).

-Mounting Calibration is also commonly referred to in junction with Feet Mounting Calibration, which allows the server to correct the orientation of feet trackers.
+Mounting Calibration is also commonly referred to in conjunction with Feet Mounting Calibration, which allows the server to correct the orientation of feet trackers.

 ### Synonyms {#mounting-calibration-synonyms}
 - Reset Mounting